simple-registry/simple-registry/doc/how-to/run-storage-maintenance.md

 - A newer angos version may have written key shapes this scrub does not know; restore them by moving them back and re-run scrub from the matching version
 - Anything else under the prefix is junk that never belonged to angos; delete it once inspected

-### Lock Errors
+### Concurrent Runs

-For multi-replica deployments:
-- Ensure a shared lock strategy is configured.
-On an S3 metadata store with conditional-write support, an unset `lock_strategy` defaults to the S3 CAS lock; otherwise configure `lock_strategy.redis`
-- Only run one scrub instance at a time
+- Only run one scrub instance at a time; scrub is safe alongside live traffic, but concurrent scrubs duplicate work and log noise

 ### S3 Errors